Government of Ontario Funding for Students with Disabilities

 OSAP for students with disabilities

-For the BSWD:
+To qualify got For the BSWD:

 • You’ve self-identified as having a permanent or temporary disability.